-Agency in Architecture will explore political agencies and authorship in architecture and its spatial implications.
-The conversation intends to reject the singular narrative of the architect-subservient-to-capital in favor of a more nuanced portrait.
-The discussion will explore the expanding agency of the architect, from the interface between architecture and other fields, such as political science, sociology, and environmental science, to the relationship between practice and pedagogy through policies.
+Agency in Architecture explored political agencies and authorship in architecture and its spatial implications.
+The conversation intended to reject the singular narrative of the architect-subservient-to-capital in favor of a more nuanced portrait.
+The discussion explored the expanding agency of the architect, from the interface between architecture and other fields, such as political science, sociology, and environmental science, to the relationship between practice and pedagogy through policies.

 Enrique Walker, Architect & Lecturer in Architecture at Columbia GSAPP Adriana Chávez, Adjunct Assistant Professor at Columbia GSAPP & Co-founder of ORU - Office for Urban Resilience Elisa Iturbe,

 Critic at the Yale School of Architecture & Co-founder of Outside Development